 On the flip side, when you’re eating in a deficit, your body is trying to survive.
 You’re not providing it with enough energy to sustain itself, hence the need for it to call on fat reserves to maintain metabollically active tissue and bodily functions.
 Ok, pretty straight forward.
 But to bring some logic back into the equation, does it make sense that your body would go through the trouble of adding more metabolically active tissue – muscle, which needs to be grown AND sustained – when it already doesn’t have enough energy/calories to sustain its present self?
-The process of adding size to the body is an energy costly process.
-That’s a huge strike against those who state their goals as being simultaneous fat loss and muscle gains.
+The process of adding muscle to the body is an energy costly process.
+That’s a huge strike against simultaneous fat loss and muscle gains.
 More often than not, you’re going to be disappointed.